form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

+- cleanup createObjectURL() in logs.js after the user has clicked on it
 - write help for adding libraries dynamically via before function
 - write help for general editor use (tabs, buttons)
 - allow #help-basic to jump to #help and then #help-basic